sandeshkatakam/scaling-laws-continual-rl/README.md

-# scaling-laws-continual-rl
+# Scaling Laws Continual RL
-This repository is dedicated for the Project: "Analyzing Scaling Laws for Continual and Meta RL"
+This repository is dedicated for the Project: **"Analyzing Scaling Laws for Continual and Meta RL"**